artsy/hokusai/README.md

 echo 'eval "$(pyenv init -)"' >> ~/.bash_profile
 ```

-Now, install desired version of Python and you should see similar version of the following output:
+Install desired version of Python and you should see similar version of the following output:

 ```
 pyenv install 3.5.8